 and let it kill you.

-Alas, some of these changes are also related to some health issues that I'd love to call 'minor', but that are draining me and are making me afraid that something bigger is coming way earlier than I expected.
-Since September I've lost my momentum and have powered through some projects, including the last two journals on Disquieting and Ithildin, out of sheer hate towards these new issues that are already limiting me to an extent.
+Alas, the need of finding a new balance with this hobby is also related to new health issues I've been experiencing since the end of summer.
+I'd love to call them 'minor' and to shrug them off, but they are draining me and, on bad days, are making me afraid that something bigger is coming way earlier than I expected.
+Since September I've lost my momentum and have powered through some projects, including the last two journals on Disquieting and Ithildin, out of sheer hate towards my declining health that is already limiting me to an extent.

-Hence, I need to find the path of least resistance (or, rather, a path of minor resistance) with music, and with my journals as well, as each entry is crafted in my mind way before the webpage is created, and it stays with me for many many time after it's published.
-It was a pleasure and a privilege to discuss here some of the artists I love and to talk with a few of them, but I feel I need to ease this load and focus on less taxing activities (such as writing hours of music).
-For those who like to read the journals, a little reassurance: I won't be stopping them altogether, and I'm already figuring out some changes that might help me keep writing them.
+Hence, I need to find the path of least resistance (or, rather, a path of minor resistance) with music, and with my journals as well, as I devote to each entry a lot of time and attentions.
+It was a pleasure to dive deeper into some of the artists I love, a joy to share my thoughts with you all, and a privilege to talk with a few artists I've written about; I am also humbly grateful for the community's positive response to these journals.
+Nevertheless, I feel that in the next months I need to take it easier also on this front and instead focus on less taxing activities.
+For those who like to read my journals, don't worry: I won't be stopping them altogether, and I'm figuring out some changes that might help me keeping a decent pace in 2025.

 There's more to my strategy for a more sustainable 2025, including trying to funnel part of my energies into new activities still related to my music journey, but for now it's best to leave everything shrouded in mystery.